edumserrano/dotnet-sdk-extensions/README.md

 ## TODO

-* make sure servers are disposed on the tests and demo tests
 * where to save info about how to use splunk + docker + asp.net core app (+ serilog?)
 * note about using async local to implement data sharing on the context of a request execution (see my elapsedStats implementation)